SRBConsultingTeam/ABAP_CSV_TOOLS/README.md

 * Support for different field separators
 * Support for different field delimiters
+* Support for escaped delimiters used in field values (e.g. `"This ""is a quoted"" value"`)
+* Support for line breaks in delimited field values (e.g. `"This value \n contains a new line"`)
 * Identify the column by header title instead of position
 * Import column value without a priori knowledge of the datatype
 * Transform or convert values during import